splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex reviews the endpoints in the Endpoint Performance card
 ================================================================

 Alex opens the dependency map in APM.
-Because the Buttercups Games app uses a monolith architecture, they can't drill down into a component service using the dependency map; so, Alex reviews the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of 2+ seconds.
+Because the Buttercups Games app uses a monolith architecture, they can't drill down into a component service using the dependency map.
+So, Alex reviews the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of over 2 seconds.

 ..  image:: /_images/apm/apm-use-cases/EndpointPerformanceCard.png
     :width: 50%